Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Languages are connected to culture, so there are some things you won’t understand only with your linguistic ability.

-Either find a teacher or friend or do a Google search on the topic.
+Either find a teacher or a friend, or do a Google search on the topic.
 It’s just another advantage of human translators over AI translators: They can’t understand the culture.

 Conclusion: Time to learn Korean

-Korean is, without a doubt, a complex language for an English speaker to learn.
+Korean is undoubtedly a complex language for an English speaker to learn.
 But, more than complexity, it is time-consuming.

 Just see how children learn a new language.
-They absorb through interaction all the time.
+They absorb through interaction.

 As long as it’s within kids’ reach, a language problem doesn’t matter to them.
 They are not even aware of that until they become semi-fluent.